Reinforcement Learning for Distributed Transient Frequency Control with Stability and Safety Guarantees: Case Study

 \section{Case Study}

-We conduct a case study to illustrate the performance of the proposed approach.
-We consider the IEEE 39-bus power network and assume each bus represents an aggregate area containing loads and generators.
-The system parameters are from~\cite{YZ-JC:19-auto,KWC-JC-GR:09}.
+We conduct a case study to illustrate the performance of the RLb method.
+We consider the IEEE 39-bus power network and assume each bus represents an aggregate area containing loads and generators with system parameters from~\cite{YZ-JC:19-auto,KWC-JC-GR:09}.
 We consider the time horizon of interest to be $T=50$ seconds and bus 38 encountering a sudden change in power injection during the time interval $(0,2]$ seconds, with $\Delta p_{38} = -p^{\text{nom}}_{38}$.
 The nominal frequency is 60 Hz, and the safe region is set as [59.8, 60.2] Hz for every bus.